 The method was presented and discussed at the 32nd Forum on Communication Culture in Cologne (November 20th – 22nd 2015), which was hosted by the Society for Media Pedagogy and Communication Culture (GMK – Gesellschaft für Medienpädagogik und Kommunikationskultur).
 Having been invited by Prof. Dr. Thomas Knaus (Scientific Director to the Frankfurt Research Center for Media Technology [FTzM]) to participate within his research workshop „Creative methods of researching digital communication cultures“, I had the great opportunity to discuss the „MediaMap“-research method with workshop participants and obtain fruitful feedback that was incorporated into further methodological development of the MediaMap.

-If you are interested in the method or have any questions in the meantime, you are more than welcome to get in touch.
+If you are interested in the method or have any questions, you are more than welcome to get in touch.

 Below are a couple of images of the development of the method, the research-setup as well as some example of MediaMaps as produced by participants in my field research in Nairobi (Kenya):